KasaBoushi779/Temporary-Name/doc/01-component-brainstorming/01-component-brainstorming.md

 - Component Design #1: 'MusicPlaylist'
   - **Description**:
     - A component meant to model a music playlist.
-As there are many basic operations the average playlist software there will be a fair number of kernel methods.
   - **Kernel Methods**:
     - 'void queue(String[] song)': Adds a string array containing the song details to the queue.
     - 'String[] unqueue()': Removes the song at the front of the queue and returns it.